menu szukaj

 Disinformation and information manipulation have ranked first among global threats in both the two-year and ten-year perspectives.
 A particularly concerning factor is that social media algorithms often favor controversial or shocking content, further fueling disinformation.

 Automation of Disinformation.
-Global Risks Report 2025 and Mediaillustration: Bing AI
+Global Risks Report 2025 and Mediaillustration: DALL-E

 The development of technology and the increasing importance of social media are transforming the way we consume information.
 The World Economic Forum’s "Global Risks Report 2025" indicates that as many as 5.5 billion people use the internet, with over 5 billion active on social media.
 In this digital environment, algorithms play an increasing role in selecting content for users.